junxit/us-congress-bills-111/metadata.md

 - 2010-12-04 — Senate amendment agreed to: Amendment SA 4734 agreed to in Senate by Unanimous Consent.
 - 2010-12-04 — Senate amendment proposed (on the floor): Amendment SA 4734 proposed by Senator McCaskill.(consideration: CR S8535-8536; text: CR S8535-8536)
 - 2010-12-04 — Senate amendment submitted
+- 2010-12-06 — Message on Senate action sent to the House.
+- 2010-12-07 — Received in the House.
+- 2010-12-07 — Referred to the House Committee on Veterans' Affairs.